macaw-cad/sxa-umbrella/readme.md

 ### Can SXA Umbrella be used on older versions of Sitecore SXA?

 Although Sitecore SXA is developed with Sitecore 9.3 SXA and up in mind, there is no reason why (part of) the tooling would not work on older versions of Sitecore SXA.
 SXA Umbrella uses the endpoints of Creative Exchange Live which were available far before Sitecore 9.3.
-The Rendering variants using Scriban files will **not** work on older vefrsions of Sitecore, because this feature was introduced in Sitecore 9.3 SXA.
+The Rendering variants using Scriban files will **not** work on older versions of Sitecore, because this feature was introduced in Sitecore 9.3 SXA.

+### Scriban import failed for Scriban files in the folder 'xyz': filePath is not defined

+When you create a new Scriban file which is still empty the Scriban import fails with this error.
+Add content to the Scriban file and this error will disappear.

 # Related blog posts